Sweet and savory delicata squash roasted with maple syrup and drizzled with nutty brown butter is the perfect fall side dish!

 - flakey sea salt

-- Pre-heat the oven to 400.
-Slice the delicata squash into half-inch rounds and scrape out the seeds with a small paring knife.
-Place the squash in a large bowl and toss with the maple syrup, olive oil, and sea salt.
-Lay them out on a parchment lined sheet tray, making sure there is plenty of space and the pieces are not overlapping.
-Bake for 15-30mins flipping the squash halfway through the baking process.
+- Preheat the oven to 400.
+Slice the delicata squash lengthwise then scrape out the seeds with a spoon.
+Cut into 1/2 inch slices.
+Place the squash in a large bowl and toss with the maple syrup, olive oil, and a good pinch of salt.
+Lay the squash on a parchment-lined sheet tray, making sure there is plenty of space and the pieces are not overlapping.
+Bake for 20-30 minutes (flipping halfway through) until the squash is golden brown and caramelized.

-- Meanwhile, make the brown butter; put the butter in a small saucepan and begin to melt it over medium heat.
+- Meanwhile, make the brown butter.
+Warm the butter in a small saucepan over medium heat.
 As the butter melts, it will start to foam and then brown.
-Watch it carefully because it can go from perfectly browned, to burnt to hell real quick!
+Watch it carefully.
+Whisk the butter as it browns, scraping up any bits that form on the bottom of the pan.
 The butter is ready when it smells nutty, and the color is like caramel.
-Just before serving, add the chopped parsley.

-- To serve; arrange the squash on a platter or large plate.
-Spoon the brown butter and parsley over the plate.
-Sprinkle with a pinch of flakey sea salt and dig in!
+- To serve; arrange the roasted squash on a platter or large plate.
+Spoon the brown butter and over the plate.
+Sprinkle with a pinch of flakey sea salt and serve immediately.